kaliiiiiiiiii/PublicDuckyChallenger/README.md

 The keyboard layout used for the BadUSB has to match the one chosen at the OS. \
 If this is not the case,
 some keys which are placed at different locations in the different layouts will output the wrong character.

+For Arduino's keyboard library, this can be adapted for example using [github.com/Necr0tizing/ArduinoKeyboardLayouts](https://github.com/Necr0tizing/ArduinoKeyboardLayouts)

 # Payloads